Opatija

 Maiden with the Seagull Statue

-Opatija's iconic waterfront landmark and most photographed symbol, especially beautiful at sunset.
+Opatija’s iconic waterfront landmark and most photographed symbol, especially striking at sunset.

 Croatian Walk of Fame